SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ### <a name="device-registration-manually"></a>How to connect a device manually
 The following process describes how to connect devices manually.
 Depending on the type of device you want to connect, not all steps of the process may be relevant.

-**Info**: In case of any issues, consult the [device guide](www.cumulocity.com/guides/) applicable for your device type, search for your device type in the [Developer Center](http://cumulocity.com/dev-center/) on our  website for further information, or look up the manual of your device.
+**Info**: In case of any issues, consult the [Device Guide](www.cumulocity.com/guides/) applicable for your device type, search for your device type in the [Developer Center](http://cumulocity.com/dev-center/) on our  website for further information, or look up the manual of your device.

 To connect devices to your Cumulocity account follow these steps: